-The Chevrolet Colorado and GMC Sierra will soon have another small pickup to compete with in North America.
+The Chevrolet Colorado and GMC Canyon will soon have another small pickup to compete with in North America.
 This new rival won’t come from Ram or another established truck maker, but rather Korean automotive behemoth Hyundai.

 Hyundai confirmed this week that the Santa Cruz compact pickup will go on sale in the U.S. for the 2021 model year and will be built at its large Hyundai Motor Manufacturing Alabama complex in Montgomery.